inkotariah/chemeng-process-models/README.md

 - NumPy
 - SciPy
 - Matplotlib

+## Key Insights
+- The tank level dynamically converges to an analytically derived steady state.
+- Step changes in inlet flow cause transient behavior before reaching a new steady state.
+- Restricting the outlet valve increases the steady-state liquid level, highlighting the impact of design parameters on process behavior.

 ## References
 - [1] Aleksandar Haber PhD, “Derivation of Dynamics of Tank Filled with Fluid and Python Simulation - Control and Process Dynamic,” YouTube, May 10, 2024. https://www.youtube.com/watch?v=TBkTAmOu9Io (accessed Dec.
 24, 2025).